the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Inter-Process Communication.md

 - `send(A, message)` - Send `message` to mailbox `A`
 - `receive(A, message)` - Receive `message` from mailbox `A`

+As opposed to Direct communication.
+This is more desirable.

 ## Syncronization: Synchronous or Asynchronous